Emily MacFarquhar

 In June, 1989, Benazir returned to Washington in triumph, as democratically-elected prime minister, and told a joint session of Congress: “I can declare that we do not possess nor do we intend to make a nuclear device.”
 Americans loved her rhetoric and rewarded her with a sale of 60 F-16 jet fighters.
 But those in the know were less impressed.
 The day before her speech, she was given an unprecedented briefing by CIA director William Webster on what Americans knew about the Pakistan bomb.
 Bhutto was said to be shocked.
 But she already was aware that her nuclear assurances were hollow.
 Her army chief later admitted that she was “putting on a show for the Americans.”

 That summer, Bhutto began to take a positive line on the utility of the nuclear option.
-She was the first Pakistani leader to say out load that Pakistan’s nuclear program was a deterrent against India.
+She was the first Pakistani leader to say out loud that Pakistan’s nuclear program was a deterrent against India.
 This may have marked the quiet death of Bhutto the dove.

 In the winter of 1990, Pakistan found itself at daggers drawn with India over a separatist insurgency in the disputed territory of Kashmir.
 There still is some disagreement about what happened that spring–whether Pakistan and India were on the brink of war and whether Pakistan put nuclear weapons on some F-16s, as writer Seymour Hersh asserted in the New Yorker.
 What is indisputable, at least to American analysts, is that Pakistan pushed across a nuclear red line, probably by machining highly enriched uranium into weapons cores as well as by resuming bomb-grade enrichment.